ministryofjustice/hmpps-arns-integrations-test-playwright/performance/README.md

 The tests also cover the AAP API.

 - AAP API tests
-a smoke test of these runs as an additional check when PRs are raised on the pipeline as a separate workflow. dashboard and graph of various metrics report can be downloaded when they run. a load test is setup as another workflow that can be manually triggered.
+Smoke and Aggregate consistency tests run on the pipeline as scheduled jobs.
+Dashboards and graphs of various metrics report can be downloaded when they run.
+Other tests (load, stress, soak) are setup as separate workflows that can be manually triggered.

 Note: for these tests the AAP token is fetched in isolation withink the K6 tests.